blissarts/home-assistant.io/source/_integrations/derivative.markdown

   default: None
   type: string
 unit_time:
   description: SI unit of time of the derivative.
 Available units are s, min, h, d.
+If this parameter is set, the attribute **unit_of_measurement** will be set like x/y where x is the unit of the sensor given via the **source** parameter and y is the value of parameter.
   required: false
   default: h
   type: string
 unit:
   description: Unit of Measurement to be used for the derivative.
+If this is set, the automatically set **unit_of_measurement** as explained above, will be overwritten by the value given here.
   required: false
   type: string
 time_window: